-    I resolved to recreate a pickled red onion condiment at home, to keep in the fridge and pull out as a relish for steak, burgers, Asian dishes, Mexican dishes, Caribbean dishes—in fact, I sometimes eat it over rice.
+I resolved to recreate a pickled red onion condiment at home to keep in the fridge.
+Then I could pull it out as a relish for steak, burgers, Asian dishes, Mexican dishes, Caribbean dishes, and more.
+I sometimes eat it over rice.

 Making Easy Pickled Red Onion

 As the name suggests, Easy Pickled Red Onion is incredibly simple to make.
 All you do is slice a red onion into thin rings or half rings, put them into a microwaveable container, add a bit of vinegar and sugar, lid the container and shake, and then zap it for 30 seconds to a minute.
-In the image below, I’ve added the ingredients to my favorite twist-top Ziploc container (you can buy these at no extra cost through my affiliate link and support Flipped-Out Food—WIN!):
+In the image below, I’ve added the ingredients to my favorite twist-top Ziploc container:

-I’ve been using my easy pickled red onion relish for several years now, and I’ve had numerous comments about how yummy it is on its own.
+I’ve used my easy pickled red onion relish for several years now.
 I included it with a couple of other recipes, like my Crockpot Banh Mi Sandwiches and One-Pan Arroz con Pollo.
 I finally decided to give Easy Pickled Red Onion its very own recipe.
 It was feeling left out.